 At the start of each stage, you begin with only the Matriarch and if she dies, you lose.
 As you kill humans, you can consume them which gives you biomatter.
 You can use biomatter to create grunts that can be later evolved into a variety of other swarmer units.

 Each level is decently large and the humans, whether they are soldiers or civilians aren’t always aware of your presence.
 They patrol or wander around and have varying degrees of line of sight.
 You must study and plan your approach carefully.
 There is no randomness to the game, attacks deal set amounts of damage and they always hit.
-The humans tend to be well armed with weaponry and armor making them very dangerous.
+The earthlings tend to be well armed with weaponry and armor making them very dangerous.

 You can eventually give the stalker the ability to deal double damage on back attacks.